fealty/Xenos/Specifications/Xenos.md

 #### Libraries

-Libraries are implementation dependent collections of data and code that Xenos sources can interoperate with through the implementation.
-The use of such libraries necessarily ties source files to particular implementations.
+Libraries are .NET assemblies, which may be provided to implementations via a command line switch.
+Implementations should first check locally for assemblies before looking in the global assembly cache.
 Implementations must expose library members through the use of logical namespaces.

-> For now, we leave the majority of this functionality up to the implementation.
-In later revisions, we may require a platform such as LLVM, .NET, or Parrot, which would necessitate further definition.

 ### Logical Structure